Hilbert transform, spectral filters and option pricing: Background

-More generally, from the ``integration by parts coefficient bound'' described by \cite{Boyd2001} \citep[see also][]{ruijter2015application}, if the function is smooth up to and including its $(k-2)^{\mathrm{th}}$ derivative, and its $k^{\mathrm{th}}$ derivative is integrable, then the Fourier coefficients decrease as $O(1/\xi^k)$ .
-From \cite{Boyd2001} we also have the ``last coefficient error estimate'' which states that for polynomial convergence we can approximately bound the error performance of a function with the discontinuity in the $(k-1)^{\mathrm{th}}$ derivative as $O(1/M^{k-1})$.
-However, these are upper bounds; as observed by \cite{ruijter2015application}, it is often the case that an error convergence of $O(1/M^k)$ or even better is seen and that this may be due to the alternating behaviour of the Fourier coefficients.
+However, the most important aspect of the Gibbs phenomenon for the work in this paper is the way that the shape of the function in the Fourier domain is related to its shape in the state space.
+From the ``integration by parts coefficient bound'' described by \cite{Boyd2001} \citep[see also][]{ruijter2015application}, if the function is smooth up to and including its $(k-2)^{\mathrm{th}}$ derivative, and its $k^{\mathrm{th}}$ derivative is integrable, then the Fourier coefficients decrease as $O(1/\xi^k)$.

+This is illustrated in Figure~\ref{fig:Gibbsplot} which shows the Fourier transform of a standard normal distribution and the Fourier transform of a standard normal distribution multiplied by a step at $x=-1.5$.

-Investigating and overcoming the Gibbs phenomenon is a mature field with applications in many areas.
-As a result, there is a large body of literature proposing different solutions to the problem.
-Some of these are too computationally heavy to be useful for our application, such as adaptive filtering and mollifiers suggested by \cite{tadmor2005adaptive} and \cite{tadmor2007filters}.
-In this article we adopt the approach of \cite{ruijter2015application} by using simple spectral filtering techniques which are applied by a pointwise multiplication in the Fourier domain and therefore add very little computational load.
+Many proposed solutions to the Gibbs phenomenon are too computationally heavy to be useful for our application, such as adaptive filtering and mollifiers suggested by \cite{tadmor2005adaptive} and \cite{tadmor2007filters}.
+Moreover, as explained in Section~\ref{sec:Errperf}, our error analysis is particularly concerned with the shape of the function in the Fourier domain.
+Therefore we adopt the approach of \cite{ruijter2015application}, using simple spectral filtering techniques which are applied by a pointwise multiplication in the Fourier domain and therefore shape the function directly whilst adding very little computational load.

-In the papers by \cite{vandeven1991family} and \cite{gottlieb1997gibbs} , a filter of order $p$ is defined as a function $\sigma(\eta)$ supported on $\eta\in[-1,1]$ with the following properties:
+In the papers by \cite{vandeven1991family} and \cite{gottlieb1997gibbs}, a filter of order $p$ is defined as a function $\sigma(\eta)$ supported on $\eta\in[-1,1]$ with the following properties:

 The scaled variable $\eta$ is related to $\xi$ in our application as $\eta=\xi/\xi_{\max}$.
 In this paper we investigate the use of two filters.
 The exponential filter, described by \cite{gottlieb1997gibbs} has the form